 If the bracket is off center, the adhesive may have failed.
 In this instance, it is best to immediately notify Dr. Rhoads, who will determine the course of action.

-If the loose bracket has rotated on the wire and is sticking out and you can't come to our office immediately, you can do a temporary fix to alleviate discomfort and prevent further damage, but take care to prevent swallowing or another injury.
+If the loose bracket has rotated on the wire and is sticking out, you can create a temporary fix to alleviate discomfort and prevent further damage until you can make it into the office.

 To put the bracket back in place, use sterile tweezers to slide the bracket along the wire until it is between two teeth.

 You can place a piece of wax on the bracket to prevent it from sliding along the wire.